 Whitewater Rafting Industry’s Response to Operations in a Covid-19 Environment

-The Arkansas River Outfitters Association (AROA) has created a subcommittee to develop best practices to safely operate during the phased approach of reopening the economy after the stay-at-home orders have been rescinded.
-We are confident outfitters can adopt procedures to provide safe trips for our guests and employees.
-Some of our preliminary protocols are highlighted here:
+The Arkansas River Outfitters Association (AROA) created a subcommittee to develop best practices to safely operate during the COVID 19 Pandemic.
+Protocols are highlighted here:

 - Daily symptom screening and questioning.